eMacromall.com

 1789 - The Sedition Act becomes federal law, which permitted the prosecution of individuals who voiced or printed what the government deemed to be "malicious" remarks about the president or government of the U.S.

-15 1939 - Carl Fisher, the founder of both the Indy 500 and Miami Beach, died in Miami at age 65
+15 1939 - Carl Fisher, the founder of both the Indy 500 and Miami Beach, dies in Miami at age 65

-1606 - The great Dutch master Rembrandt van Rijn is born in Leiden
+1606 - Dutch painter Rembrandt born in Leiden, the Netherlands.

 16 1969 - Apollo 11, the first U.S. lunar landing mission, is launched from Cape Canaveral, Florida